wilhelmer/mkdocs-localsearch/README.md

 A MkDocs plugin to make the native "search" plugin work locally (file:// protocol).

+This plugin only works with the [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) theme.
+If you need support for other themes, feel free to create a pull request.

+## Installation (Material v9)

+If you are using Material v9 or later, this plugin is **not necessary**.
+Use the inbuilt [`offline`](https://squidfunk.github.io/mkdocs-material/setup/building-for-offline-usage/#configuration) plugin instead.

+## Installation (Material v7 or v8)

 > :warning: Plugin not working anymore?
 On Nov 3, 2022, the URL given in steps 5 and 6 below changed from "iframe-worker/polyfill" to "iframe-worker/shim".
 Update `theme/main.html` if necessary.

-This plugin only works with the [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) theme.
-If you need support for other themes, feel free to create a pull request.

-## Installation (Material v7 or v8)

-> :bulb: If you are using Material for MkDocs [Insiders](https://squidfunk.github.io/mkdocs-material/insiders/), this plugin is not necessary.
-Use the inbuilt [`offline`](https://squidfunk.github.io/mkdocs-material/setup/building-for-offline-usage/#configuration) plugin instead.

 To use the plugin with Material v7 or v8 projects: